AngleProtocol/angle-docs/side-products/merkl/README.md

 # 🥨 Merkl

-Merkl is a mechanism to incentivize Uniswap V3-like liquidity positions in a flexible and efficient way.
+Merkl is a mechanism to incentivize concentrated liquidity positions on AMMs like UniswapV3 in a flexible and efficient way.
 It is built and maintained by Angle Labs, but is separate from the Angle Protocol.

 In essence, Merkl is a platform where Liquidity Providers (LPs) on concentrated liquidity pools can receive token rewards from people incentivizing liquidity (incentivizors) in a tailored way.